bifurcation/redistributable-jwks/draft-barnes-oauth-pika.md

 Live HTTPS-based proofs of authority are fundamentally incompatible with these applications, since the proof of authority they produce cannot be preserved and reused later.
-With signed issuer keys, a trusted timestamping authority is all that is needed to achieve the desired properties.
+With PIKAs, a trusted timestamping authority is all that is needed to achieve the desired properties.

 Suppose the registry stores the following information for each container: